T

 • Credit/Debit CardsEssential

-Widely accepted, but carry some cash for smaller vendors or tips.
+Widely accepted, but carry some cash for smaller vendors.

 • Cash (USD)Essential

-US Dollar is the official currency; useful for taxis, street food, and smaller shops.
+US Dollar is the official currency; useful for tips and small purchases.

 Destination-specific tips

-• Tap water is generally safe to drink in San Juan, but many visitors opt for bottled water due to taste preferences or sensitivity.
+• Tap water is generally safe to drink in San Juan, but many visitors prefer bottled water due to taste or peace of mind.

-• While credit cards are widely accepted, it's wise to carry some cash (USD) for smaller vendors, tips, and local markets.
+• While credit cards are widely accepted, it's wise to carry some cash (USD) for smaller businesses, street vendors, and tips.

 Plan the rest of your San Juan trip